classicalacademicpress/heroku-buildpack-plug-static/README.md

-# Phoenix Static Buildpack
+# Plug Static Buildpack

 ## Purpose

 This buildpack is meant to be used with the [Heroku Buildpack for Elixir](https://github.com/HashNuke/heroku-buildpack-elixir).
-When deploying Phoenix apps to Heroku, static assets will need to be compiled.
-This buildpack sees to it that static assets are compiled and that a corresponding asset manifest is generated.
+When deploying Plug.Router apps to Heroku, static assets will need to be compiled.
+This buildpack sees to it that static assets are compiled.

 ## Features
 * Easily customizable to your build needs with its `compile` hook!
 * Works much like the [Heroku Buildpack for Elixir](https://github.com/HashNuke/heroku-buildpack-elixir)!
-* **Easy configuration** with `phoenix_static_buildpack.config` file
+* **Easy configuration** with `plug_static_buildpack.config` file
-* Automatically sets `DATABASE_URL`
-* If your app doesn't have a Procfile, default web task `mix phx.server` will be run
 * Can configure versions for Node and NPM
 * Auto-installs Bower deps if `bower.json` is in your app's root path
 * Caches Node, NPM modules and Bower components